Carlos Alberto Parreira

-Carlos Alberto Gomes Parreira (born 27 February 1943) is a Brazilian former football manager who holds the record for attending the most FIFA World Cup final tournaments as manager with six appearances.
-He also managed five different national teams in five editions of the FIFA World Cup.
+Carlos Alberto Gomes Parreira (born 27 February 1943) is a Brazilian former football manager who holds the record for attending the most FIFA World Cup tournaments as manager with six appearances.
+He also managed five different national teams in six editions of the FIFA World Cup.
 He managed Brazil to victory at the 1994 World Cup, the 2004 Copa América, and the 2005 Confederations Cup.
 He is also the only manager to have led two different Asian teams to conquer the AFC Asian Cup.

 He last managed the South Africa national football team.

 Parreira is one of the most successful managers to have never played football himself.

 Coaching career

 Parreira supports Fluminense, and he has won two league titles for the club: The First Division Brazilian Championship in 1984 and the Third Division in 1999.
 About the latter title, Parreira has said that this was personally the most important trophy of his career, even more so than Brazil's World Cup triumph, as the club he loved was facing near-bankruptcy and became very close to extinction at the time.

 Parreira is one of two coaches that has led five national teams to the World Cup: Kuwait in 1982, United Arab Emirates in 1990, Brazil in 1994 and 2006, Saudi Arabia in 1998 and South Africa in 2010.
 The other coach, Bora Milutinović, reached this record when he led a fifth team in 2002.
 Parreira was also involved with the 1970 championship team for Brazil, which he claims was an inspiration for him to aspire to be a national football coach.

 In 1997, Parreira coached the MetroStars of the American Major League Soccer.
 He also coached Fenerbahçe in Turkey and won a Turkish League Championship.
 Parreira was in charge of Corinthians in 2002, which gave him two of the most important national trophies of 2002: The Brazilian Cup and the Torneio Rio-São Paulo, besides being runner up at the Brazilian League.

 When coaching Saudi Arabia at the 1998 World Cup in France, he was fired after two matches, one of three managers to be sacked during the tournament.